 - Business management tool,

 - Cost control

 Agile gets talked about, planned, trained, and expected.
-Teams and departments and divisions pit Agile against the expectation that others do, less the shared understanding what we do.
+Teams and departments and divisions pit Agile against the expectation of what others do, less shared understanding of what we do, together.

 Agile is not just about what you take out.
 Agile is about the right focus, a customer-centric focus.
 Agile is often associated as a:

 - Software development approach,